Generative modeling with low-rank Wasserstein polynomial chaos expansions: Computational optimal transport

 based on some model class $\mathcal{M}$ and some a priori chosen stochastic coordinate system encoded in a random variable $X$.
 We refer to Section~\ref{sec:modelclass} for a detailed discussion.
 This representation yields several advantages.
 First, it does not require the existence of an underlying density of $Y$.
 Second, samples of $Y$ can be drawn with little effort if obtaining samples from $X$ and the propagation through $\mathcal{M}$ can be carried out efficiently.
 Finally, this functional representation can be advantageous to compute integral quantities in an analytical (sampling-free) manner.
 A common requirement is for instance the evaluation of quantities of interests like moments.
 This also is a central ingredient in stochastic Galerkin schemes~\cite{MR1083354,matthies2008stochastic,le2010spectral} for the computation of inner products.

 Given only sample information of $Y$ the Wasserstein distance is a promising tool to compare distributions or their empiricial counterparts even in the case when the measures do not share support.
 This property is useful when optimizing over $\mathcal{M}$ based on a random or non-informed start value.
-In what follows we give an overview of results and challenges related to the Wasserstein distance and its computational advances based on regularization that in the end allow for the measure fitting application in mind.
+In what follows, we give an overview of results and challenges related to the Wasserstein distance and its computational advances based on regularization that in the end allows to minimize the distance of a model in distribution, which is paramount to our method.